ebsd/opensearch-logstash-dashboards/README.md

 # Cluster Opensearch (elasticsearch) + logstash + dashboards (Kibana)

+Here are some quick setup to start a cluster.
+You'll need to work on ssl verify enabling.

 ## Prerequisite

 At least 3 VM (for 3 opensearch nodes).
 Place logstash and dashboards where you want.